The Veronicas: Products and endorsements

 On 25 August 2007, the Veronicas launched their self-titled fashion line at Target Miranda store and is available in stores around Australia.
 According to the girls the fashion line was created to reflect their style which had been sought after by their younger fans and what they would like to see younger girls wear.
 Aimed at seven- to fourteen-year-old girls Lisa described the fashion line as "punk princess, mixed with rock 'n' roll," and Jess described it as "princess and cute."
 The colours used for their fashion line include black and white and also features cherries, pirate motifs and love heart details.
 The current clothing range includes day-wear and pyjamas.

 On 25 February 2020, the Veronicas released a unisex, cruelty-free fragrance named after their song "Untouched".
 The fragrance was available for pre-order exclusively through Chemist Warehouse.
+In 2025, they launched their beauty brand Lemons which aims to provide allergen-free and autoimmune friendly makeups.